-The result of cross-breeding between a Poodle and a Cocker Spaniel.
-One of the first “designer” dogs breeds intentionally created over 50 years ago in the US.
+The Cockapoo is a result of the cross-breeding between a Poodle and a Cocker Spaniel.
+It is one of the first “designer” dog breeds intentionally created over 50 years ago in the US.
 It combines the devotion and intelligence of a Poodle, with the vitality and energy of a Cocker Spaniel.
-Sometimes also known as Spoodles.
+They are sometimes also known as Spoodles.

-This breed takes its appearance from both parents, the Poodle and the Cocker Spaniel.
+This breed takes its appearance from both parents, the Poodle and the Cocker Spaniel which means you can end up with many coat and size variations!
 Its coat can vary from either a shaggier coat or tight poodle-like curls.
 All dogs have beautiful, soft coats that need regular grooming of course.
 Cockapoos often have a little hairy moustache that is quite endearing.
 They come in all shades of colours; brown, red, apricot, black and golden, or even a mixed variety shade.
-The most usual type bred in the United Kingdom, is a Cocker Spaniel crossed with a mini Poodle.
-Gaining in popularity though is an American Cocker Spaniel which has a shorter muzzle, domed head and a compact body crossed with a Poodle.

 Height Size: Varies depending on the type of Poodle used for breeding